Agenda

 Innovative Study Designs and Methods for Rare Disease Research

 This session will highlight statistical, operational, and regulatory approaches for overcoming barriers related to small populations and phenotypic variability in rare disease trials.
-Experts from the U.S. Food and Drug Administration (FDA), academia, and industry will share strategies and experiences to inform trial design across rare diseases.
+Experts from FDA, academia, and industry will share strategies and experiences to inform trial design across rare diseases.

 Networking Break